kikofmas/Chrono-Compass/README.md

 # How to use

-You can run *main.py* as a python script or build an executable (see below).
-Use the .csv files inside the *week_schedules/* folder to insert your events.
+You can run `main.py` as a python script or build an executable (see below).
+Use the .csv files inside the `week_schedules/` folder to insert your events.
 The philosophy for this app is that daily schedules start/end when you wake up/go to sleep and not at midnight.
 This means that, by default, days "start" at 06:00.
-For example, an event occurring at 02:00 on a Tuesday should be inserted on Monday's .csv.
+For example, an event occurring at 02:00 on a Tuesday should be inserted on Monday's schedule.

+The .csv have the following format: `name,start_time,end_time,category`.
+The categories can be changed by changing the `CATEGORY_COLORS` dictionary.
+By default, the available categories are: "Work", "Meeting", "Exercise", "Food", "Duties", "Other" and "Sleep".
+When a category found in the schedule is not present on the dictionary, it defaults to "Other".

-If you want a sound to play, just copy a .wav file named *sound.wav* inside the directory where *main.py* (or the executable if you're using that) is.
+If you want a sound to play, just copy a .wav file named `sound.wav` inside the directory where `main.py` (or the executable if you're going that route) is.
 I don't include one due to copyright concerns.

 # Create an executable

-## Using cx_freeze
+## Using cx_Freeze (Recommended)

 First install [cx_Freeze](https://github.com/marcelotduarte/cx_Freeze).
 If you use Python 3.12, you have to use the development build.